Ji4chenLi/Multi-Task-Batch-RL/README.md

 This repository contains the code accompanying 'Multi-Task Batch Reinforcement Learning', that is submitted to the NeurIPS 2020

-The codes to generate the transition batch for each training tasks was by modiyfing the codes as provided in the [oac-explore](https://github.com/microsoft/oac-explore).
+The codes to generate the transition batch for each training and codes to acclerate conventional SAC are obtained modiyfing the codes as provided in the [oac-explore](https://github.com/microsoft/oac-explore).

 The Batch RL part of this paper is based on the codes as provided in the [BCQ](https://github.com/sfujim/BCQ/tree/master/continuous_BCQ).